 - 7.36 The NPPF sets out a number of core planning principles which Local Plans must embrace with the objective of contributing to the achievement of sustainable development.
-One of these is to 'actively manage patterns of growth to make the fullest possible use of public transport, walking and cycling, and focus significant development in locations which are or can be made sustainable' 196. - 7.37 Public transport, particularly buses, can provide an alternative to the car for trips between towns and to key destinations within towns, such as town centres, major employment sites and schools.
+One of these is to 'actively manage patterns of growth to make the fullest possible use of public transport, walking and cycling, and focus significant development in locations which are or can be made sustainable'. - 7.37 Public transport, particularly buses, can provide an alternative to the car for trips between towns and to key destinations within towns, such as town centres, major employment sites and schools.
 Public transport is also important in rural areas, particularly for those without other means of accessing facilities.
 However, in many cases the viability of the public transport service is an issue. - 7.38 The operation of public transport in and serving North Dorset is currently being reviewed by Dorset County Council and the outcome of this review is likely to have implications for the future provision of bus services in the District.
 In particular, it is likely that demand responsive transport solutions will be promoted as a way of improving rural public transport services.
 These could include more innovative and coordinated solutions, such as the development of community travel exchange hubs, which could help bring services to rural settlements and enable residents to travel to other services and facilities outside their village.
-The N&nEDTS also suggests that some improvements to scheduled services may be possible, particularly serving settlements along the A350, A357 and A30. - 7.39 The Council appreciates the importance of rail travel as an alternative to the private car and will work with its partners and other stakeholders in supporting
+The N&nEDTS also suggests that some improvements along the A350, A357 and A30. - 7.39 The Council appreciates the importance of rail travel as an alternative to the private car and will work with its partners and other stakeholders in supporting and seeking enhancements to rail services through Gillingham.
+In addition, the Council will continue working with the County Council and Network Rail to further enhance Gillingham Railway Station as a transport hub serving Gillingham and the surrounding area.
+Policy 17 - Gillingham embraces the enhancement of Gillingham Railway Station as a transport hub.